MaximeCarriere/Coronavirus/README.md

   Recovered(t) = Infected(t-14)*(1-0.07)
 </p>

 This means that the number of recovered cases at the time t is equal to the number of infected cases 14 days before times 93%, since 7% will die.
-This simplification of the model is allow to change over time.
+This simplification of the model would be updated over time.

 ### Beta